-A 1.2-mile roundtrip hike will take you to the top of the summit.
-The steep climb gains 412 feet in elevation.
+A 1.2-mile round-trip hike will take you to the top of the summit.
+The steep climb gains 412 ft. in elevation.
 There are more great views along the way.
-The first 1/4 mile of the trail is paved, ending at a nice overlook with a small rock wall that you can sit on to catch your breathe.
+The first 1/4-mile of the trail is paved, ending at a nice overlook with a small rock wall that you can sit on to catch your breath.
 At the top, there are several vantage points for distant views (although it's not a 360-degree panoramic view).
 On a clear day, you have 50-mile views, including the highest peaks in the Smokies.
-In the valley below is Maggie Valley.
+Below is Maggie Valley.